docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/aws-ses.md

 title: 'Mail Forwarding | AWS SES'
 ---

 [Amazon SES (Simple Email Service)](https://aws.amazon.com/ses/) is intended to provide a simple way for cloud based applications to send email and receive email.
 For the purposes of this project only sending email via SES is supported.
-Older versions of docker-mailserver used `AWS_SES_HOST` and `AWS_SES_USERPASS` to configure sending, this has changed and the setup is mananged through [Configure Relay Hosts][docs-relay].
+Older versions of docker-mailserver used `AWS_SES_HOST` and `AWS_SES_USERPASS` to configure sending, this has changed and the setup is managed through [Configure Relay Hosts][docs-relay].

 You will need to create some [Amazon SES SMTP credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html).
 The SMTP credentials you create will be used to populate the `RELAY_USER` and `RELAY_PASSWORD` environment variables.